Recipes

 Haze and hop varieties

 One common misconception is that mid-fermentation dry hopping is ideal for haze.
 However, our research has found that later dry hopping tends to produce the best haze overall, and dry hopping at knockout creates little to no haze at all.
 It was fun to explore this idea with three different types of hops, and it’s no wonder that so many brewers love to use Citra and Galaxy for their hazy beers.
-Not only do those hops generate enticing aromas, they really impact haze!
-We encourage you to trial many varieties of hops in different iterations of the same recipe.
+Not only do those hops generate enticing aromas, they really impact haze.
+We encourage you to trial many varieties of hops in different iterations of the same recipe and keep notes on how they affect the outcome.

 Hazy IPA Recipe